Whom Do YOU Know?

 U.S. Masters Swimming June Krauser Communications Award

 The June Krauser Communications Award is presented annually to a USMS registered individual, or group, whose communicative efforts have contributed to the growth, improvement, or success of United States Masters Swimming.

-Submit nominations electronically to Hugh Moore at swimmoore AT comcast DOT net
+Submit nominations electronically to Nancy Ridout at nancyridout AT usms DOT org

 U.S. Masters Swimming Fitness Award